-Table 3: Discretization error results obtained with the original geometry ure, the noisy behavior of n{eff} results obtained with Grid 1 can be seen for both turbulence models.
-The order of the noise error is much smaller than the discretization error between each grid level, however this can be a significant source of uncertainty if the results of Grid 1 are used in a gradient-based optimization.
+Figure 4 shows the significance of the discretization uncertainty between each grid level.
+In this figure, the noisy behavior of n{eff} results obtained with Grid 1 can be seen for both turbulence models.
+The order of the noise error is much smaller than the discretization error between each grid level, however this can be a significant source of uncertainty if the results of Grid 1 are used in a gradient based optimization.

-When we look at Mach number values at two points in the original geometry; one, upstream of the shock $(x/h_t = -1.5)$ and the other, downstream of the shock $(x/h_t = 8.65)$, the exit plane), both of which are located at the mid point of the local channel heights (Figure 4), we see the convergence of Mach number upstream of the shock for all the cases.
+When we look at Mach number values at two points in the original geometry, one, upstream of the shock $(x/h_t = -1.5)$ and the other, downstream of the shock $(x/h_t =$ 8.65, the exit plane), both of which are located at the mid point of the local channel heights (Figure 5), we see the convergence of Mach number upstream of the shock for all the cases.
 However, for the strong shock case, the lack of convergence downstream of the shock at all grid levels with the k- ω model can be observed.
 For the Sp-Al case, we see the convergence only at grid levels g3 and g4.
 For the weak shock case, downstream of the shock, the convergence at all grid levels with the k- ω model is also seen.
 At this pressure ratio, Sp-Al model results do not seem to converge, although the difference between each grid level is small.
 These results may again indicate the effect of the complex flow structure downstream of the shock, especially the separated flow region seen in the strong shock case, on the grid convergence.